phetsims/projectile-data-lab/doc/implementation-notes.md

 For this simulation, for trivial classes that are only used by one class, we sometimes use inner classes.
 For example, search for
 `class MeasuringTapeIconNode`.
 This allows us to keep code co-located with where it is used, without proliferating files, and to have a usage site like `new MeasuringTapeIconNode()`.

+### PhET-iO

+For this simulation, individual projectiles are not PhET-iO instrumented.
+Instead, the parent Field is instrumented.
+Please see FieldIO which describes how the serialization is implemented.